UK reports record daily total of 33,470 COVID-19 cases

-LONDON (Reuters) - The United Kingdom reported 33,470 new cases of COVID-19 on Thursday, the highest daily total to date, as the government struggles to control a second wave of infections going into the winter.
+LONDON (Reuters) - The United Kingdom reported 33,470 new cases of COVID-19 on Thursday, the highest daily total to date, as the government struggles to control a second wave of infections.

-The death toll in Britain is higher than the other worst-affected countries in Europe and the number of people killed by coronavirus is only higher in the United States, Brazil, India and Mexico.
+The death toll in Britain is higher than the other worst-affected countries in Europe.
+The number of people killed by coronavirus is only higher in the United States, Brazil, India and Mexico.

+The government also reported 563 new deaths within 28 days of a positive COVID-19 test, down slightly from 595 the previous day.
+By the same method of measurement, more than 50,000 people in Britain have died in total.

 “It is clear that infection rates have been going up and what is really important is to get those infection rates down - that is what will reduce deaths (and) the pressure on hospitals,” said Stephen Powis, medical director of the National Health Service in England.